OBD-II Data Logging With Raspberry Pi And PiCAN2 CAN Bus Interface

 In all regularity, I receive inquiries from users attempting to connect their Raspberry Pi with PiCAN CAN Bus interface to their vehicle's OBD-II diagnostics port, and the questions asked prompted me to write down the essentials to consider for such a project.

 Please, note: The following refers to reading CAN Bus data from a vehicle's OBD-II diagnostics port.
-Many users who contacted me, were under the impression that they can also transmit data into the CAN Bus network, which may result in unforeseeable, possibly negative impact on the vehicle's performance.
+Many users who contacted me, were under the impression that they can also transmit data into the CAN Bus network, which may result in unforeseeable, possibly negative - if not fatal - impact on the vehicle's performance.

 Know Your OBD-II